 I found two papers that actually blamed the loss of woodland songbirds to destruction of understory shrubs by excessive deer browsing.
-In 2012, S. Chollet and J. Martin wrote an article titled "Declining Woodland Birds in North America: Should We Blame Bambi?"
+In 2012, S. Chollet and J.

+Martin wrote an article titled "Declining Woodland Birds in North America: Should We Blame Bambi?"
 In the Journal of Wildlife Management in 1994, D.S. deCalesta published an article titled "Effect of White-tailed Deer on Songbirds Within Managed Forests in Pennsylvania.
 They said birds clearly benefit by understory shrubs.

-I am familiar with those dense mountain laurel and rhododendron hells (left) that make portions of the Southern Appalachians difficult to traverse.
+I am familiar with those dense mountain laurel and rhododendron hells that make portions of the Southern Appalachians difficult to traverse.
 I can understand a desire to clear those out but even those dense thickets are valued by some wildlife.
-They can actually provide a winter den for hibernating bears.
-The black bear population has also risen significantly and there are clearly not enough caves for them to use for winter hibernation.
-Dens don't have to be physical caves as Don Henderson pointed out in the Smoky Mountain News in the "Naturalist's Corner: Winter Miracle" (January, 21, 2009),

-"A den can be anything from a pile of leaves and sticks in a rhododendron slick for a bear in the Appalachians to a rock crevice in Maine..."
+Those thickets are actually useful for providing a winter den for hibernating bears.
+The black bear population has risen also and there are clearly not enough caves for them to use for winter hibernation.
+Dens don't have to be physical caves as Don Henderson pointed out in the Smoky Mountain News in the "Naturalist's Corner: Winter Miracle" (January, 21, 2009), "A den can be anything from a pile of leaves and sticks in a rhododendron slick for a bear in the Appalachians to a rock crevice in Maine..."
 That was backed up by The Oxford Journal of Mammalogy in an article about research conducted by M. Reynolds-Hogland, M. Mitchell, and others in an article titled, "Selection of Den Sites by Black Bears in the Southern Appalachians."

 In the Southside Project, they did identify two native azalea species as being rare plants.
-One is the Pinkshell Azalea, Rhododendron vaseyi, (right) which grows in essentially two small regions of North Carolina above 4000 ft in elevation.
-One of those areas is a 17-mile stretch along the Blue Ridge Parkway near Mount Pisgah and a few other adjacent mountains.
+One is the Pinkshell Azalea (right), Rhododendron vaseyi, which grows in essentially two small regions of North Carolina.
+One of those areas is restricted to a 17-mile stretch along the Blue Ridge Parkway near Mount Pisgah and a few other adjacent mountains.
 The other similarly small footprint is near Grandfather Mountain.

 The other species mentioned is R. cumberlandense which is hard to distinguish from R. calendulaceum.
-We have observed it in scattered populations in the western and southwestern parts of the state in the Nantahala

-National Forest and along the Cherohala Skyway.
+We have observed it in scattered populations in the western and southwestern parts of the state in the Nantahala National Forest and along the Cherohala Skyway.
 There is a large population on Gregory Bald in the Great Smoky Mountains National Park including a rare "hybrid swarm" where it has been crossing with two other native species to produce some multi-colored azalea hybrids.
 That bald is not covered by this plan but the Park Service has been carefully preserving those azaleas.
-Incidentally, the American Rhododendron Society has worked cooperatively with the National Park in preserving those azaleas, too.

-There are other native azalea species in these regions including the very fragrant R. arborescens (left) which was a major attraction on top of Wayah Bald.
-That population was decimated by the wildfires on 2016 that burned major portions of the bald but they are making a slow recovery.
-We have identified some unusual kalmia forms and a double R. calendulaceum on that mountain, too.
+There are other native azalea species in these regions including the very fragrant R. arborescens (upper left) which was a major attraction on top of Wayah Bald.
+That population was decimated by the wildfires on 2016 that burned major portions of that bald.
 There are scattered populations of R. viscosum in the region as well.
+Both arborescens and viscosum appear to be involved in the hybrid swarm on Gregory Bald.